kipparker/markerclustererplus/README.md

 # MarkerClustererPlus

-## Warning!
+## Changes on this fork

-Tiny changes on this forked version:
+Tiny changes:

 - Returns event from the "click" handler
 - module.exports MarkerClusterer